Tyrn/wei/the-insider-en.typ

-     Ten minutes later,  in the main  villa's hall - it was a  charming hall decorated with blue  and pale yellow silk - the  Assalah emergency committee opened a  session.
+     Ten minutes later,  in the main  villa's hall---it was a  charming hall decorated with blue  and pale yellow silk---the  Assalah emergency committee opened a  session.
 The following  people took place in the meeting: six high Weian officials, Terence Bemish as the  director of the  company where  this whole  disgrace was taking place, the Earth envoy, three  military advisors,